 In addition, their website states that they work with one of the most well-known essential oil experts in the business (although the name of the individual is not mentioned).
 Each batch they bring in-house is tested by a third-party laboratory that utilizes GC/MS (Gas Chromatography and Mass Spectrometry) testing, both of which are designed to detect contaminants, adulterants or other impurities in the essential oils.

-The essential oils they sell are 100% pure (with no additives or diluting agents), and they are extracted from the plant material using the common methods of steam distillation, cold pressing, solvent extraction, and CO2 extraction.
-In addition, Plant Guru’s essential oils are natural therapeutic grade, which means that they don’t have any carriers, synthetic bases or chemicals added into their composition.
+The essential oils they sell are said to be 100% pure (with no additives or diluting agents), and they are extracted from the plant material using the common methods of steam distillation, cold pressing, solvent extraction, and CO2 extraction.
+In addition, Plant Guru notes that their essential oils are natural therapeutic grade and that they don’t have any carriers, synthetic bases or chemicals added into their composition.

 Plant Guru Price Range

 Now this is where the rubber meets the road for Plant Guru, because price was one of their main stated reasons why they entered into the essential oils business to begin with.
 As mentioned on their website, they were concerned about the prices of 15ml bottles of essential oils getting too far out of hand with some of the MLM companies out there.

 In response to this, Plant Guru decided to reduce the quantity sizes of their bottles from 15ml to 10ml, which automatically lowers the price per unit for customers.
 While this doesn’t do much to actually lower the price on an ounce-for-ounce basis, it does help in terms of making the oils slightly more affordable for people who want to start using them, but might not be able to afford the up-front cost of a 15ml bottle.